Arnold Ventures: Public finance and democracy

-Health care
+Healthcare

+Arnold Ventures work in the healthcare space has been focused primarily on researching ways to reduce both government spending and healthcare costs for Americans.
+AV has financially supported organizations developing policy changes intended to bring down the cost of drugs and medical care in various states.
+The organization has also funded research on the effects of hospital consolidation on health costs.

 By 2020, Arnold Ventures had donated $347 million to health care initiatives, including $5.67 million to the Center for Healthcare Transparency, $23.19 million to the Nutrition Science Initiative, and $1.67 million to the Research Triangle Institute.
 Arnold Ventures was one of three organizations that invested in Civica RX, a nonprofit focused on reducing drug costs.
 Fifty large hospital systems partnered with Civica RX.

 Arnold Ventures donated $27.6 million to the Institute for Clinical and Economic Review (ICER), accounting for 69% of its funding.
 ICER conducts cost analyses of prescription drugs and medical procedures using metrics like the quality-adjusted life year (QALY) and Equal Value of Life Years Gained (evLYG).
 Arnold Ventures’ work through ICER has been praised for standardizing drug pricing but has faced criticism for potentially limiting investment in treatments for elderly patients or those with rare diseases.

 In January 2021, the organization helped fund the Action Collaborative on Countering the U.S. Opioid Epidemic, formed by the National Academy of Medicine and the Aspen Institute to address the risks posed by the COVID-19 pandemic to people with substance use disorders and chronic pain.